1st Prize: £250 & Publication

 Entry for the Ghastling Novella Prize for a ghost story

-Rebecca Parfitt is Founder and Editor of The Ghastling, she has worked in publishing for 13 years from consumer magazines to books.
-She is also a writer and has published stories and poetry widely and received many commendations and awards.
-Her debut poetry collection, The Days After, was published in 2017 by Listen Softly London.
-Her short story collection, Sometimes They Arrive Late & Other Macabres was shortlisted for the Cinnamon Press Debut Fiction prize in 2018.
-She is currently receiving mentoring from Literature Wales to complete the collection with a view to publication.
+Rebecca Parfitt is founder and editor of The Ghastling.
+She has worked in publishing for 13 years, from consumer magazines to books.
+Rebecca is also a writer and has published stories and poetry widely and received many commendations and awards.
+Her debut poetry collection, The Days After, was published in 2017 by Listen Softly London, and her short story collection, Sometimes They Arrive Late & Other Macabres was shortlisted for the Cinnamon Press Debut Fiction Prize in 2018.
+Rebecca is currently receiving mentoring from Literature Wales to complete the collection with a view to publication.
 She is a Hay Festival Writers at Work residency recipient.
-She had her first encounter with a ghost when she was 4 and has been fascinated by them ever since.
+Rebecca had her first encounter with a ghost when she was four years old and has been fascinated by them ever since. rebeccaparfitt.com

-Originality; a contemporary angle to the traditional ghost story; a subverted haunted house; unpredictable plot lines; characters with secrets and switching agendas; landscapes I can get lost in; chilling scenarios.
-I want to read a ghost story that nobody has thought of before.
-I am also interested in the relationship between ghost stories and folklore and how local legends and urban myth can shape a place and its people.
+Originality; a contemporary angle to the traditional ghost story; a subverted haunted house; unpredictable plot lines; characters with secrets and switching agendas; landscapes we can get lost in; chilling scenarios.
+We want to read a ghost story that nobody has thought of before.
+We’re also interested in the relationship between ghost stories and folklore, and how local legends and urban myth can shape a place and its people.

-I love stories with a historical setting but I don’t like the use of fake antiquated language.
+We love stories with historical settings, but don’t like the use of fake antiquated language.
 It is rarely successfully pulled off and quite often ruins what would otherwise be a perfectly good story.
 Even if you use a quill, if you weren’t born in the 1800s, please don’t attempt to write like that.